 Canada became the first G7 nation to introduce complete, nationwide cannabis legalisation on 17 October, 2018.
 On top of numerous US states, notably California and Colorado, and Uruguay, full legalisation for recreational use is picking up momentum.
 It’s like the world is waking up to the fact that criminalising the taking of a mellow plant was just a dumb idea to begin with.
-Israel looks ready to bring in full legalisation and the UN is lined up to de-schedule cannabis from its list of illegal drugs in December 2020.
-If the UN acts, this will enable every country to legalise when the time is right locally.
+Israel looks ready to bring in full legalisation.
+Most notably, the UN has de-schedule cannabis from its list of illegal drugs in December 2020.
+The UN’s bold action has enabled every country to legalise when the time is right locally.
 Now, Mexico and New York state have announced legalization (March 2021).

 So Ireland should immediately decriminalise all possession for personal use, on the road to full legalisation.

 2. Alcohol is the big problem, people!

 We know that alcoholism is a huge problem in Ireland, and in many other countries.
 It’s just been shown that the only healthy amount of alcohol to consume is zero.
 Now, we know that 1 in 20 deaths worldwide are directly attributable to alcohol.
 Total deaths from cannabis ever = ZERO.
 It’s interesting that a lot of the giant booze companies are buying into Canadian cannabis growers, and in a big way.
 The alcohol producers know that cannabis is a less harmful drug, and is the future.

 Why can’t the Irish Government wake up to the fact that cannabis is less harmful to our health, and to society, than alcohol?
 And why does the Irish Parliament building have a bar in it, offering subsidised booze to our elected representatives during their working day?